 She was also responsible for the Strategic Retention Management Team, at her prior institution, and served on committees to examine a new admissions and recruitment customer relations management software.
 Tiffany held a position on the Curriculum Review Committee to ensure all new and revised academic programs and locations were eligible for approval and met basic criteria with the Department of Education.
 She also assisted with the implementation of a free-tuition program for high school graduates and the creation of an Ellucian Banner module to calculate last-dollar scholarship awards.

 Tiffany is experienced with several financial aid and enrollment management software systems, including Ellucian Banner, Desire2Learn, DegreeWorks, Argos Reports, VAONCE Veteran Educational Benefit software, and the U.S. Department of Education’s suite of applications and websites for administering federal student aid.

 Tiffany received her Bachelor of Science and Master in Business Administration degrees from Francis Marion University.
-She is currently pursuing her Doctorate in Educational Leadership through the University of the Cumberlands with an emphasis in Student Personnel Services.
+She earned a Doctorate in Educational Leadership from University of the Cumberlands.